 |Skills||Data cleansing techniques, machine learning algorithms, statistics, probability||Application level knowledge,

 Any mining techniques with the data are to discover the knowledge and how well it could be used to accomplish a better outcome.
 Organizations that are keen on enhancing their businesses and make a high profit, they need many decisions to make based on the data that are largely available in their systems generated in humongous volume.
 Not all data is considered to give knowledge and insights.
 Which, why and what are the main questions data scientists/data analysts have to think about when they prepare to identify the patterns.
 In a very layman’s term, data mining is like a process of churning the milk to make butter.

-This has been a guide to Data mining vs Web mining, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Data Mining vs Web Mining.
+Here we have discussed Data Mining vs Web Mining head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –